 Sugar gliders are best known for their gliding or volplaning.
 They use this mainly to move from tree to tree.
 They have the ability to travel 100 metres using this method.

 They are threatened mainly by native owls.
 Some kookaburras, quolls, goannas and snakes also pose a threat.
-The introduced feral cat will prey on the sugar glider.
+The introduced feral cat and fox will prey on the sugar glider.

 Sugar gliders are commonly kept worldwide as pets